ionelPatrunjel/Maynooth-swap/README.md

-README.md
-Maynooth Swap – A Sustainable Borrowing Platform
+# Maynooth Swap – A Sustainable Borrowing Platform

 Maynooth Swap is a mobile-style web application built using React and Firebase, designed to support a more sustainable environment by encouraging re-use, borrowing, and sharing within a community.
 Instead of buying new items, users can borrow, lend, request, and swap items – reducing waste, lowering consumption, and strengthening local sustainability habits.

-📱 Core Features
+## Core Features
-🔐 Authentication

-User registration & login
+-User registration & login

-Simple local authentication system
+-Simple local authentication system

-User profiles with ratings & reviews
+-User profiles with ratings & reviews

 🎒 Item Sharing & Borrowing